dediwibisono17/box/README.md

-Create Top Page like Amazon with vue.js
+Create Top Page like Amazon with vue.js.
+Here is the demo http://dedizone.16mb.com/amazon/